oreillymedia/t-SNE-tutorial/main.md

 ![Spheres](images/spheres.png)

-When reducing the dimensionality of a dataset, if we used the same Gaussian distribution for the data points and the map points, we could get an _imbalance_ among the neighbors of a given point.
+When reducing the dimensionality of a dataset, if we used the same Gaussian distribution for the data points and the map points, we would get an _imbalance_ in the distribution of the distances of a point's neighbors.
+This is because the distribution of the distances is so different between a high-dimensional space and a low-dimensional space.
+Yet, the algorithm tries to reproduce the same distances in the two spaces.
 This imbalance would lead to an excess of attraction forces and a sometimes unappealing mapping.
-This is actually what happens in the original SNE algorithm, by Hinton and Roweis (2002).
+This is actually what happens in the original SNE algorithm, by [Hinton and Roweis (2002)](http://www.cs.toronto.edu/~fritz/absps/sne.pdf).

 The t-SNE algorithm works around this problem by using a t-Student with one degree of freedom (or Cauchy) distribution for the map points.
 This distribution has a much heavier tail than the Gaussian distribution, which _compensates_ the original imbalance.
-For a given data similarity between two data points, the two corresponding map points will need to be much further apart in order for their similarity to match the data similarity.
-This is can be seen in the following plot.
+For a given similarity between two data points, the two corresponding map points will need to be much further apart in order for their similarity to match the data similarity.
+This can be seen in the following plot.

 <pre data-code-language="python"
      data-executable="true"